malbsubo28/DodList/README.md

 # DodList
-Simple Todo List cross-paltforms mobile app made with React Native
+DodList is a simple todo list cross-platforms mobile app made with React Native.